- Search The Registry

 The first record of slave trading there dates back to 1536 and was conducted by Portuguese, the first Europeans to set foot on the Island in 1444.
 The house of slaves was built in 1776.
 Built by the Dutch, it is the last slave house still standing in Goree and now serves as a museum.
 The island is considered as a memorial to the Black Diaspora.

 An estimated 20 million Africans passed through the Island between the mid-1500s and the mid-1800s.
 During the African slave trade, Goree Island was a slave-holding warehouse, an absolute center for the trade in African men, women and children.
 Millions of West Africans were taken against their will.
 These Africans were brought to Goree Island, sold into slavery, and held in the holding warehouse on the island until they were shipped across the Atlantic Ocean.
 They were sold in South America, the Caribbean, and North America to create a new world.
-The living conditions of the slaves were atrocious on Goree Island.
+The living conditions of the slaves on Goree Island were atrocious.

 Human beings were chained and shackled.
 As many as 30 men would sit in an 8-square-foot cell with only a small slit of window facing outward.
 Once a day, they were fed and allowed to attend to their needs, but still the house was overrun with disease.
 They were naked, except for a piece of cloth around their waists.
 They were put in a long narrow cell used for them to lie on the floor, one against the other.
 The children were separated from their mothers.
 Their mothers were across the courtyard, likely unable to hear their children cry.
 The rebellious Africans were locked up in an oppressive, small cubicle under the stairs; while seawater was sipped through the holes to step up dehydration